Psychology B.A. Degree Requirements

 - Core Group - all required

 - Also required: One course of a developmental focus.
 PSY 364, PSY 365, PSY 366 or PSY 379 may count here as well as in the groupings above.
-PSY 289 (Lifespan Human Development) or PSY 349 (Child Psychology) also meet this requirement.
+PSY 289 (Lifespan Human Development), PSY 349 (Child Psychology), EDU 224 (Adolescent Development), or EDU 225 (Child Development EC/CH) also meet this requirement.

 - Also required: 6 to 10 additional hours in psychology as electives.